 - If you misplace your cell phone, it's recommended that you invoke this trope and follow the ringing or ringtone.

 - Russian journalist Vsevolod Ovchinnikov, while reminiscing about the changes in the Japanese society during the forty years he covered it, once invoked this trope, describing a horde of Japanese schoolgirls just leaving classes, in which the front rows would call the back ones to gossip and discuss their afterschool plans.
-This was in 2001, when the mobile phones haven't yet penetrated the Russian society as deeply as a Japanese one, and while today no one would bat an eyelash at the similar picture, back then this was still seen as a bit frivolous and extravagant.
+This was in 2001, when mobile phones hadn't yet penetrated Russian society as deeply as they had Japanese, and while today no one would bat an eyelash at a similar picture, back then this was still seen as a bit frivolous and extravagant.

 - According to this TheDailyWTF story, a man applied for a job and the HR secretary needed to verify his employment by calling his old boss.
 However, he was self-employed, so he had been his own boss.
 She called his cell phone and asked him to verify his employment, over the phone, while he stood in front of her.